Key features of the new legislation

 The arrangements for converting or upgrading an existing agreement to an equivalent agreement under the Biodiversity Conservation Act 2016 will be set out in the Regulation, which will be subject to further public consultation.
 Any conversion will be at the request of the landholder.

-The NSW Government is inviting applications for membership on the Biodiversity Conservation Trust Board from those with the relevant skills and experience:
+The NSW Government is establishing the Biodiversity Conservation Trust Board, with members having relevant skills and experience in one of more of the following fields:

 a) increasing public knowledge, understanding and appreciation of the importance of biodiversity by private landholders and other community members